apostrophecms/apostrophe-documentation/docs/advanced-topics/advanced-pieces-topics/extending-the-pieces-editor-modal.md

----
-title: Extending the pieces editor modal
+# Extending the pieces editor modal
-layout: tutorial
----

 Let's look at adding a custom button for use when editing a particular subclass of `apostrophe-pieces`.